Kentriko

 The official village name is "Kentrikon" (Κεντρικόν [kentrikoˈn]).

 The seat of the municipality is Meligalas and it belongs to the geographical division of Peloponnese.
-During the administrative division of Greece with the "Kapodistrias" plan, until 2010, Kentriko belonged to the Local District of Kentriko, of the former Andania Municipality of Messenia Prefecture.
+Until 2010, Kentriko belonged to the Local District of Kentriko, of the former Andania Municipality of Messenia Prefecture.

-Kentriko has an altitude of 80 meters above sea level, at latitude 37.2756097633 and longitude 21.969310287.
+Kentriko has an altitude of 80 meters above sea level, at latitude 37.2756 and longitude 21.9693.

-Kentriko today is surrounded by arable land and its approximately 100 inhabitants are engaged exclusively in agricultural work.
+Kentriko today is surrounded by arable land and its 78 inhabitants (2021) are engaged exclusively in agricultural work.
 It is located 38 kilometers from the Messenia capital Kalamata, 35 kilometers from Kyparissia and only 6 kilometers from Meligalas.

 History

 Kentriko is a small village built in the center of a plain, hence its name, near Polichni and Diavolitsi.
 Its oldest name until 1927 was Kato Kurtaga or simply Kurtaga.
 The name change is due to a decision of the then government to rename all the settlements that had Turkish-speaking names.
-According to the prevailing version, the name Kurtaga was taken from a Turkish official, namely Aga, with the name Kurt, who probably owned the area during the Turkish occupation.
+According to the prevailing version, the name Kurtaga was taken from a Turkish official, namely Aga, with the name Kurt, who probably owned Tripoli during the Turkish occupation.

-The village existed before the revolution of 1821.
+Railway connection

-Kentriko at the beginning of the 20th century was a hub because initially the Meligalas - Kentriko railway section had not been built.
-So passengers from Kalamata had to stop at Meligala and board horse-drawn wagons to go to Kentriko and pick up another train that started from there to Tripoli.
+Kentriko used to have railway connection with "Kentriko railway Station".
+Kentriko Railway station was an important railway station on the Kalamata–Tripoli line.
+In the early 20th century, it functioned as a hub because the Meligalas–Kentriko section of the railway had not yet been built.
+As a result, passengers traveling from Kalamata had to stop at Meligalas and use horse-drawn wagons to reach Kentriko in order to board another train continuing to Tripoli.

+The station was closed along with the Kalamata–Tripoli line in 2010/2011.
+After Kentriko, the next station was Diavolitsi, while the preceding station was Zevgolatio, a key junction where the Athens–Tripoli–Kalamata line connected with the Athens–Patras–Kyparissia–Kalamata line.